astropy/photutils/docs/user_guide/grouping.rst

 ---------------

 To group sources, Photutils includes a tool called :class:`~photutils.psf.SourceGrouper`.
-This class organizes sources into groups by applying a technique known as hierarchical agglomerative clustering, which uses a distance-based criterion.
-This functionality is implemented using the `scipy.cluster.hierarchy.fclusterdata` function from the SciPy library.
+This class finds the groups as the connected components of the graph linking pairs of sources separated by less than or equal to the minimum separation distance.
+The result is identical to single-linkage hierarchical agglomerative clustering with a distance criterion, but it is computed using a KD-tree so that it scales to large numbers of sources.

 Typically, to group sources during PSF fitting, one would provide a :class:`~photutils.psf.SourceGrouper` object, configured with a minimum